dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/setup-sl.md

 :::

-Before you continue with the following steps, you **must** have a multi-tenant dbt Cloud account hosted in North America.
  * Team and Enterprise accounts can set up the Semantic Layer and [Discovery API](/docs/dbt-cloud-apis/discovery-api) in the integrated partner tool to import metric definitions.
  * Developer accounts can query the Proxy Server using SQL but won't be able to browse dbt metrics in external tools, which requires access to the Discovery API.